lagzya-dev/Oxide.Ext.Discord/Docs/Generated/Oxide.Ext.Discord/Rest/Buckets/Bucket.md

 # QueueRequest method

-Queues a new request for the buck
+Queues a new request for the bucket

 ```csharp
 public void QueueRequest(RequestHandler handler)